hyperlane-dev/hyperlane-plugin-websocket/readme.md

 [Api Docs](https://docs.rs/hyperlane-plugin-websocket/latest/http_type/)

-> A websocket plugin for the hyperlane framework.
+> A WebSocket plugin for the Hyperlane framework, providing robust WebSocket communication capabilities and integrating with hyperlane-broadcast for efficient message dissemination.

 ## Installation